The Music Man comes to town

 The leads are John Hartzell and Anna Malinoski Stephens, both new to the Depot.
 “It was like I put my wishes in a jar, and out they came,” says Speziale.

 Hartzell is an aerialist who has appeared with Blue Man Group (and performed in a production of The Music Man at age 7); Stephens, who moved to Cold Spring two years ago, is a voiceover artist and the mother of twins.
 Her first professional show was a production of … wait for it … Hello, Dolly!
 “I must have watched the movie 1,000 times,” she says.
 “Getting to perform at the spot “Put On Your Sunday Clothes” was filmed is a dream.”

 Although The Music Man is set in the early 20th century, it will be contemporized with a mobile, impressionistic set by Alejandro Lopez rather than the cardboard storefronts that are often used, says Speziale.

 The Music Man will be performed on Fridays and Saturdays at 7:30 p.m. and Sundays at 2 p.m.
 Tickets are $25 for adults, $20 for seniors and $18 for students at brownpapertickets.com.
 The Sunday, May 20, show will be followed at 5 p.m. by a benefit for the theater.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.